vishkid84/Workspace-showcase/README.md

 3. Login: Users register can login using their registered username and password
 4. Encrypted password: Password is hashed and encrypted using a Python library Bcrypt.
 Only the encrypted password is accessable in the database.
 5. Profile page: Logged in users can access their own profile page which has the workspaces they have added
 6. CRUD: Anyone can view the workspaces but to insert, edit and delete the workspaces they need to be logged in.
-Users can make these changes only on the workspaces added by them which are available in the profile page.
+Users can make these changes only on the workspaces added by them which are available in their profile page.
-7. Pagination: Only 9 results available per page but users can go to next or previous using the pagination feature
+7. Pagination: Only 9 results available per page but users can go to next or previous using the pagination feature.
+8. Filter: Users can filter the result by using the filter available in the workspaces page.
+Pagination is not available when filtered.
+9. Scroll to top: By clicking on the icon to go to the top, users can go to the top of the page instead of scrolling all the way.
 8. Charts: Charts are automatically updated based on the data uploaded by users.
 It takes some time to reflect the change but still a nice feature for the purpose of the website.
 One thing noticed is that the charts are not viewable in Internet Explorer and Edge.

 ### Features Left to Implement
-- Filter to filter result by any category
+- Pagination for filtered results
+- Sort by rating to be added on workspaces pages as well
-- User ability to delete their profile
+- User ability to edit and delete their profile

 ## Technologies Used